 Where to get help

-Australian Embassy in Rabat provides a limited range of passport and consular services to Australians in Morocco.
-See the Embassy website for information about the services currently available, opening hours and temporary closures that may affect service provision.
+The Australian Embassy in Rabat provides a limited range of passport and consular services to Australians in Morocco.
+It doesn't provide notarial services but the Australian Embassy in Paris can assist if you need these services.
 Passport services are provided by appointment only.
-Appointments can be made online through the Embassy website.
+Appointments can be made online through the Australian Embassy in Rabat website.